mjdamgaard/UP-Web-Project/README.md

 Even when a new version of a given app is supposed access the same back-end data structure as its predecessor, such as e.g. the user's posts and messages in case of a social media app, it will only be able to do so once it is verified by the user community and/or by the administrators of the predecessor app.
 And until then, it can simply use a mockup of that data structure instead, making it safe for users to try out as well, without risking deletion or corruption of their data.

-Being able quickly and safely share prototypes for new apps and features with a lot of users, who can give feedback and rate the project, and potentially even help complete it, means that the development of the platform can move very fast.
+Being able quickly and safely share prototypes for new apps and features with a lot of users, who can give feedback and rate the project, and potentially even help complete it, means that the development of the platform can move fast.

 ### Transparency means that trust is not required